Thanks to Anonymous Donor and All Supporters

 Allen Green believes the timing is great because “our young people and their families have lots of challenges to deal with and this funding enables us to provide important support to the IYB.”

-New board member Peter Tsung realizes that the “increased financial pressures families face make our work even more essential, and it is motivation to contribute time and resources to keep IYB programs thriving.”
+Peter Tsung realizes that the “increased financial pressures families face make our work even more essential, and it is motivation to contribute time and resources to keep IYB programs thriving.”

 Eric Nichols feels that our regular meetings and communication with IYB Director Gregg Houck helps the FIYB board to understand how our allocations assist the IYB people, programs and facilities.